Know more about psychiatric diagnoses

 CLINICAL DEPRESSION

 A period of depressed mood, which lasts for several days or a few weeks, is a normal part of life.
 These feelings are often referred to as “depression,” instead of “sadness”.
-They typically do not constitute a clinical depression.
-People experiencing clinical depression, is likely to experience substantial changes in the mood, thinking, behaviour, activities, and self-perceptions.
+They typically do not constitute clinical depression.
+People experiencing clinical depression are likely to experience substantial changes in mood, thinking, behaviour, activities, and self-perception.
 A depressed person often has difficulty making decisions.
-He dwells on negative thoughts continuously, focuses on unpleasant experiences which he cannot forget ever, describe himself as a failure, report that things are hopeless and feel as though he is a burden to others.
+He dwells on negative thoughts continuously, focuses on unpleasant experiences which he cannot forget ever, describes himself as a failure, reports that things are hopeless and feels as though he is a burden to others.
 The changes in mood result in irritability, anger, emptiness, anxiety and sometimes suicide.

 For a better understanding, see this video about ‘clinical depression’: https://ihavenotv.com/my-depression